 Women’s health and wellbeing

 Women and girls make up just over half of Victoria’s population.
-In 2006, about half of Victoria’s women and girls were under 40 years of age.
+In 2011, about half of Victoria’s women and girls were under 40 years of age.
 Around two thirds of people over 85 are women.
 Over 70 per cent of Victoria’s women and girls lived in Melbourne and close to 30 per cent in rural and regional areas.
-About 15,300 women and girls were Aboriginal or Torres Strait Islander.
-Close to a quarter of women and girls were born overseas, including about 1,700 refugees.
+About 19,315 women and girls were Aboriginal or Torres Strait Islander.
+Close to a third of women and girls were born overseas, including about 1,700 refugees.
 Refugee numbers will soon increase.

 Overall, Victorian women are living longer, but with more chronic illness and more years with a disability as they age.
 In addition, women often have different experiences and patterns of disease throughout their lives than men.

 On average, women who are particularly disadvantaged, including Aboriginal women, live shorter and less healthy lives than other women in Victoria.
 It is now well known that women and men can experience substantial benefits when their gender, biology and diversity are central to health service provision.
 This includes diversity in age, location, culture, ethnicity and refugee status, language, sexual and gender identity.

 Factors that affect women’s health include access to economic, social and cultural resources, and experiences such as systemic discrimination or abuse.
 Women exposed to negative factors may have poorer health or unmet needs.
 Positive factors, such as good health care that meets women’s needs, can have health benefits.
 The health of Victorian women may then be optimised through universal access and targeted support for those most in need.

 The Victorian Health Priorities Framework 2012-22: Metropolitan Health Plan (May 2011) includes a commitment to review existing plans for women’s health, such as the Victorian Women's Health and Wellbeing Strategy 2010-2014, as a priority for the Department of Health.